StereoDiffusion: Training-Free Stereo Image Generation Using Latent Diffusion Models: Experiments

-Additionally, we compared the time consumption of different methods for generating a single stereo image pair on a GTX3090 GPU.
-The results of this comparison are in Table~\ref{tab:time_cost}.
-Our method offers the capability to quickly generate high-quality stereo image pairs in a lightweight manner.
+In Table~\ref{tab:time_cost}, we compare the time consumption of different methods for generating a single stereo image pair using an NVIDIA RTX3090 graphics card.
+Our method offers the capability to quickly generate high-quality stereo image pairs with direct integration into Stable Diffusion.